Burger King breakfast sandwiches: Croissan'wich

-Internationally it is sold as either the Croissan'wich or the Croissant Sandwich, but the base composition of the sandwich varies; in New Zealand bacon is the primary meat and in Argentina where ham is the primary meat.
+Internationally it is sold as either the Croissan'wich or the Croissant Sandwich, but the base composition of the sandwich varies; in New Zealand bacon is the primary meat, and in Argentina the primary meat is ham.
 It also sold in Korea and Taiwan, but sausage is not offered.

 Supreme Breakfast Sandwich

 The Supreme Breakfast Sandwich (formerly the Enormous Omelet Sandwich) is a breakfast sandwich sold by the fast-food restaurant chain Burger King.
 It consists of sausage patties, bacon, eggs and American cheese on a sesame seed bun.
 The Meat'normous Omelet Sandwich was a variant on the Enormous Omelet Sandwich that added a portion of ham to the sandwich.

 It is one of their late teen to young adult male oriented products.
 The sandwich attracted criticism for its high fat and caloric content, and was discontinued in the United States for a short while.
 It is still sold in some of its international markets.
 The sandwich was re-introduced at US restaurants in 2016, albeit under a new name, entitled the Supreme Breakfast Sandwich.

 The sandwich was introduced on March 28, 2005, as the Enormous Omelet Sandwich, and attracted significant media attention for its ingredients and caloric content.
 It was the first new product launched under the auspices of then CEO Greg Brenneman, and helped boost Burger King breakfast sales by 20%.
 The Meat'normous Omelet Sandwich was introduced in May of the same year.

 Because of its large serving size and high fat and caloric content, the sandwich garnered negative press when first sold.
 The negative press was compounded when Burger King began selling the companion Meat'normous sandwich.